San Juan County COVID-19 vaccine tracker: 53% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in New Mexico as of Oct.
-5 are Los Alamos County (72%), Taos County (68%), Santa Fe County (67%), Harding County (63%) and Rio Arriba County (62%).
+12 are Los Alamos County (72%), Taos County (69%), Santa Fe County (68%), Rio Arriba County (63%) and Harding County (62%).

 How many people in San Juan County have received a COVID-19 vaccine?